thinker732/glyme-first-web3/README.md

 ## Description

-It's basically a platform build on to allow you to send transactions with messages and keeps them
+It's basically a platform build to allow you to send transactions with messages and keeps them

 ## Team